 The best way to explore how other businesses have prepared for an exit is by looking at some of these case studies:

 - How one business managed the confidentiality of their business sale

 - How staff retention was a priority for one business owner when selling their business

 - How one entrepreneur managed to sell their business in spite of health problems

 How to plan an exit strategy for a business?

 Without a doubt, you will get the best effects when you start planning your exit strategy as early as possible.
 Although the ideal method is to develop it as you start up the venture, it is not too late to make a plan now if you haven’t done so.

-Answering the following questions will help you craft a detailed and effective exit strategy.
-(Remember to think through this in terms of exiting your business)
+Following the guide below will help you craft a detailed and effective exit strategy.

 It is usual to find that the measure of success of most new business owners is profits.
 After all, a good business, through profitability, is supposed to eventually raise your standards and help you live a better life.

 However, as you go on, the definition of success usually evolves.
 Business owners look to a long-term impact or legacy, much more than the bottom line.